maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program first initializes a signal set to be empty using sigemptyset.
-Then it adds SIGINT to the signal set using sigaddset.
-If sigaddset succeeds, it prints "SIGINT added to the signal set.".*
+*In this example, the program first initializes a signal set to be empty using `sigemptyset`.
+Then it adds `SIGINT` to the signal set using `sigaddset`.
+If `sigaddset` succeeds, it prints "SIGINT added to the signal set.".*
-*If sigaddset fails, it prints "Failed to add SIGINT to the signal set.".*
+*If `sigaddset` fails, it prints "Failed to add SIGINT to the signal set.".*

 [Back to Summary](#summary)